 Meet Andrea Valencia (she/her)

-As an East Asian medicine practitioner, my goal is to help our community reconnect and reclaim their embodiment.
-I utilize traditional and modern schools of medicine to treat ailments and provide you with tools for well-being.
+As a guest practitioner of East Asian medicine (as a non-East Asian person), my goal is to help our community reconnect and reclaim their embodiment.
+I utilize traditional and modern schools of medicine to support your healing and provide you with tools for maintained well-being.
 My intention during our sessions is to create a compassionate space for the understanding and manifestation of your health care needs.

 My role as a practitioner is to create space for the body to do what it innately does so well – heal.
 I offer acupuncture, individualized herbal formulas, bodywork, movement recommendations, nutritional and lifestyle counseling as tools to support you and your body’s equilibrium.

 Insurance: I am currently not in-network with any insurance companies.
 I do accept most PPO plans and bill directly for out-of-network benefits.
 Upon scheduling your appointment, fill in your insurance information and email me a picture of your insurance card.
 Verification may take up to 48hrs on weekdays.